jchantzgreenberg/simon-game/README.md

 # simon-game

 A recreation of the classic 1978 game.
-Currently there is no way to win: longer button sequences will be generated until the player loses.

 ## Getting Started

-Open index.html in your browser and click start.
+Open index.html in your browser, select the difficulty level, and click start.

 ### Prerequisites